Hardware & Esport: The Winning Combo

 The processor: the brain of the machine

-The processor, often nicknamed the “CPU”, is the heart of the computer.
-It executes instructions from software and video games.
-A powerful processor can process a large amount of information in record time, which is crucial for resource-intensive video games.
+The processor, often called the "CPU," is the heart of the computer.
+It executes the instructions for software and video games.
+A powerful processor can handle large amounts of information in record time, which is crucial for resource-intensive video games.

 The graphics card, or GPU , is responsible for rendering images on the screen.
-A high-performance graphics card allows you to obtain smooth and detailed images, without stutters or slowdowns.
-This is especially important in video games, where responsiveness is essential.
+A high-performance graphics card delivers smooth, detailed images without stuttering or slowdowns.
+This is especially important in video games, where responsiveness is crucial.

 Random access memory, or RAM, is used to temporarily store data used by programs.
-The higher the RAM capacity, the more the computer will be able to run multiple programs simultaneously without slowing down.
+The higher the RAM capacity, the more programs the computer can run simultaneously without slowing down.

-Storage, usually a hard drive or SSD, is used to store files, video games, and the operating system.
-An SSD offers much higher transfer speeds than a hard drive, allowing you to launch games faster.
+Storage, typically a hard drive or SSD, is used to store files, video games, and the operating system.
+An SSD offers significantly faster transfer speeds than a hard drive, allowing games to launch more quickly.

 Peripherals: mouse, keyboard, headset